TudorDan/TechInterviewWorkbook/README.md

 #### What is the purpose of the in and not in membership operators in Python?

 - Membership operators like _in_ and _not in_ are operators used to validate the membership of a value.
-It test for membership in a sequence, such as strings, lists, or tuples.
+They test for membership in a sequence, such as strings, lists, or tuples.

 #### What does the + operator mean when used with strings in Python?